 Changing the serving size can also impact your parrot’s interest.
 Remember, when it comes to feeding parrots, the bigger the chunks, the better.

-Parrots like dealing with large chunks of food not only because it’s tastier.
-It’s also more fun.
+Parrots like dealing with large chunks of food because it’s more fun.
 The process of having to break it down into smaller chunks serves as enrichment.
 If your bird ignores little pieces, give it a slice equal to the palm of your hand.

 Make Eating Stress-Free

-It’s also good to consider your parrot’s disposition.
-Parrots are prey animals.
+Consider your parrot’s disposition.
 Like other prey animals, they will only eat food if they know they’re in a safe environment.
 If your parrot does not have a good appetite, check if its environment stresses it out.

 - Considering moving your parrot to a less busy area of the house